Jochen Zeitz: Puma

-In 2008, Zeitz introduced PUMAVision, an ethical framework defined by the four key principles of being fair, honest, positive and creative as applied to all professional behaviour, business procedures and relationships throughout and outside of PUMA.
-Zeitz conceived of the Environmental Profit & Loss Account (E P&L).
-In May 2011 he announced PUMA's Environmental Profit & Loss Account, which puts a monetary value to a businesses use of ecosystem services across the entire supply chain.
-From 2010 to 2012, Zeitz was CEO of the Sport & Lifestyle division, which included PUMA and Volcom, and its Chief Sustainability Officer (CSO), then a Director of Kering and Chairman of the Board's sustainable development committee.
+In 2008, Zeitz introduced PUMAVision, an ethical framework defined by the four key principles of being fair, honest, positive and creative as applied to all professional behaviour, business procedures and relationships throughout and outside of Puma.
+At PUMA, he also conceived of the concept of an Environmental Profit & Loss Account (EP&L Account).

-In 2014, Zeitz co-founded The B Team with Sir Richard Branson, an initiative which brings together the world’s top business leaders to promote socially and environmentally conscious business practices across the globe.
-Zeitz is also a board member of The B Team, Cranemere, the Kenya Wildlife Service (KWS).
+In May 2011, he announced Puma's EP&L Account, which assigned a monetary value to its businesses use of ecosystem services across its entire supply chain.

+From 2010 to 2012, Zeitz was CEO of Puma's Sport & Lifestyle division, which included Puma and Volcom, was its Chief Sustainability Officer (CSO), and then served as chairman of the board's sustainable development committee, and a director of Kering.